Photo of Heather Raffo as Noura in Noura by Scott Suchman.

-Noura challenges our notions of belonging, shame, and sacrifice through a portrait of Iraqi immigrants in New York.
+Noura explores our notions of identity and changing cultural standards through a portrait of Iraqi immigrants in New York.
 As Noura and her husband Tariq prepare to celebrate a traditional Christmas, she looks forward to welcoming a special guest—Maryam, a young Iraqi refugee.
-But the girl’s arrival opens wounds the family has tried to leave behind, forcing them to confront where they are, where they’ve been and who they have become.
+But the girl’s arrival creates unforeseen circumstances.

 Award-winning playwright and performer Heather Raffo (9 Parts of Desire) draws on personal stories of Arab American women responding to A Doll’s House, Henrik Ibsen’s classic drama of one mother’s struggle to balance her duty with her identity.
 Noura’s Middle East premiere follows its world-premiere production at Washington DC’s Shakespeare Theater Company in February 2018.